Accreditation Status Definitions

 Approval (without reporting requirements): An accreditation classification granted to an educational program indicating that the program achieves or exceeds the basic requirements for accreditation.

-A program which has not enrolled and graduated at least one class of students/residents and does not have students/residents enrolled in each year of the program is defined by the Commission on Dental Accreditation (the Commission) as not fully operational.
-The accreditation classification granted by the Commission to programs which are not fully operational is “initial accreditation.”
+A program which has not enrolled and graduated at least one class of students/residents and does not have students/residents enrolled in each year of the program is defined by the Commission as not fully operational.
+The accreditation classification granted by the Commission on Dental Accreditation to programs which are not fully operational is “initial accreditation.”
 When initial accreditation status is granted to a developing education program, it is in effect through the projected enrollment date.
 However, if enrollment of the first class is delayed for two consecutive years following the projected enrollment date, the program’s accreditation will be discontinued, and the institution must reapply for initial accreditation and update pertinent information on program development.
 Following this, the Commission will reconsider granting initial accreditation status.

-Discontinued: An action taken by the Commission when a program voluntarily discontinues its participation in the accreditation program and no longer enrolls a first year class.
+Discontinued: An action taken by the Commission on Dental Accreditation when a program voluntarily discontinues its participation in the accreditation program and no longer enrolls a first year class.

-Intent To Withdraw: A formal warning utilized by the Commission on Dental Accreditation to notify an accredited program and the communities of interest that the program's accreditation will be withdrawn if compliance with accreditation standards and/or policies cannot be demonstrated by a specified date.
+Intent To Withdraw: A formal warning utilized by the Commission on Dental Accreditation to notify an accredited program and the communities of interest that the program's accreditation will be withdrawn if compliance with accreditation standards or policies cannot be demonstrated by a specified date.
 The warning is usually for a six-month period, unless the Commission extends for good cause.
 The Commission advises programs that the intent to withdraw accreditation may have legal implications for the program and suggests that the institution’s legal counsel be consulted regarding how and when to advise applicants and students of the Commission’s accreditation actions.
+The Commission reserves the right to require a period of non-enrollment for programs that have been issued the Intent to Withdraw warning.

 Phaseout: A program scheduled to be phased out is identified by a * following the accreditation status.